superphy/kmer/proposal.md

 this group varies widely, as does the genomic composition of its members.
 This group of STEC is globally distributed and responsible for occasional human illness as well as large scale outbreaks.

-As WGS has become more affordable and easier to access it has since become the standard for STEC analysis.
+As whole genome sequencing has become more affordable and easier to access it has since become the standard for STEC analysis.
 WGS is used for routine identification, characterization, and surveillance of STEC.
+While there is a wealth of genomic data there have been few large-scale studies linking phenotypic traits to their genome sequence.
+As well the specific link between between phenotype and genotype relating to factors that influence human illness, bacterial survival and virulence is still largly unknown.
+There have been other studies focusing on well-known virulence factor differences or broad differences between bacterial groups but a fine-grain analysis of phenotypic differences among STEC has largely been absent.

 High levels of phenotypic variation can be observed in clonal populations of both O157:H7 and non-O157:H7, this includes traits associated with virulence in humans.
 Quantitatively measuring phenotypes to facilitate accurate predictive genomics wherein